blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 ## 9. Validation and Testing

-**Expected steady-state on an active job site.** In normal operation, expect 2–4 `equip_event.qo` notes per day (engine start, engine stop, possibly a midday shutdown), one `equip_summary.qo` per summary window (default every 24 hours), and six `_track.qo` location heartbeats per day (one every 4 hours, matching `GPS_HEARTBEAT_HOURS = 4`), plus any additional `_track.qo` notes triggered by geofence events.
+**Expected steady-state on an active job site.** In normal operation, expect 2–4 `equip_event.qo` Notes per day (engine start, engine stop, possibly a midday shutdown), one `equip_summary.qo` per summary window (default every 24 hours), and six `_track.qo` location heartbeats per day (one every 4 hours, matching `GPS_HEARTBEAT_HOURS = 4`), plus any additional `_track.qo` Notes triggered by geofence events.
 On a delivery day, expect additional `transport_start` and `transport_stop` events bracketing the transit.
-If the engine was running immediately before transport, the `transport_start` note will carry a non-zero `session_min` recording the run duration.
+If the engine was running immediately before transport, the `transport_start` Note will carry a non-zero `session_min` recording the run duration.

 **Bench validation.** On a desk, the equipment is IDLE — the accelerometer should report low RMS and the classifier should output `ST_IDLE`.
 The serial monitor shows `[VIB] rms=X.X mg cv=Y.YYY → IDLE`.
 To simulate an engine: